eons-dev/bin_esam/README.md

 ### Saving and Loading

 In addition to having self-registering functors, the last primary feature of esam is reflection between python and json.
-As long as your `Data` and `Functors` (the classes you derive from `esam.Datum` and `esam.UserFunctor` or their children), have been registered through `RegisterAllClassesInDirectory()`, you'll be able to save, load, and thus, work with your data through json.
+As long as your `Data` and `Functors` (the classes you derive from `esam.Datum.Datum` and `esam.UserFunctor.UserFunctor` or their children), have been registered through `RegisterAllClassesInDirectory()`, you'll be able to save, load, and thus, work with your data through json.

 Saving files thus allows you to retain everything from your original data, no matter how complex the initial analysis was.
 Consider if you would like to design an analysis pipeline to share with your colleagues.
 All you have to do is create the functors and have your colleagues place them in their respective folders (no code change necessary on their part, since the new files will be automatically picked up).
-You can then pass your data as json between each other, potentially creating your own analysis steps, report outputs, etc., all which could be shared later or kept as personalized as you'd like.
+You can then pass your data as json between each other, potentially creating your own analysis steps, report outputs, etc., all of which could be shared later or kept as personalized as you'd like.

 Saving and loading is handled by esam, rather than the downstream application.
 Saved files will always be .json, unless you fork this repository and change the SAM base class.